icarogabryel/sea-iv/README.md

 ##### Comments

 Comments are used to document the program.
-A comment starts with a semicolon and ends at the end of the line.
-For example, `; This is a comment.` is a comment.
+A comment starts with a hashtag and ends at the end of the line.
+For example, `# This is a comment.` is a comment.

 <!-- todo: complete -->
 ## Structure of the Assembler